 A Missouri Adoption Home Study Checklist

-The home study for adoption tends to strike fear in the hearts of hopeful parents, but it doesn’t have to be this way.
 The home study can be a smooth step on the way to a successful placement.
 You just need the right information and professional guidance along the way.

 American Adoptions can help.
 As a full-service, fully licensed adoption agency in Missouri, we can complete your entire adoption process — including the adoption home study — from start to finish.
 We can also provide home study services for adoptive parents working with another professional for placement.
-You can start your home study today or request more information here.
+You can start your home study today or get more information here.

 In the meantime, this guide to the adoption home study in Missouri will get you started.

 What’s a Missouri adoption home study?

 A home study is essentially an assessment performed by a licensed social worker of a prospective adoptive family’s life.
 It serves to evaluate the family’s readiness to adopt as well as prepare them for the adoption process and help to better match them with potential birth parents.
 It also gives confidence to prospective birth parents, who want to know that their baby will be with a good, safe and loving family.

 A home study for adoption in Missouri has three main parts:

 A home inspection

 The home study can be an emotional part of the adoption process.
 It may feel that someone is judging you and deciding whether or not you’re worthy to become parents, but try to remain as calm as possible throughout the process.
 Your home study provider only wants to help you on the road to parenthood.